Franklin S. Gilmore, Mayor 1890-1891

-Kinghorn, who came to Littleton from New York, worked as comptroller of the Centennial Race Track west of South Santa Fe Drive and also as an accountant with the firm of Wilson and Kinghorn.
+Kinghorn, who was born in 1927 and came to Littleton from New York, worked as comptroller of the Centennial Race Track west of South Santa Fe Drive and also as an accountant with the firm of Wilson and Kinghorn.

 He was elected to the city council in 1963, and in 1965 was elected council president, the equivalent of mayor.
 He worked tirelessly on several fronts: to improve the water system of Littleton, to establish Arapahoe Community College and to persuade the Gates Rubber Company to relocate here.
 In addition, he and the city council developed the first comprehensive plan for Littleton and hired their first city planner.
 There were two park districts serving Littleton at that time: South Suburban and Arapahoe Metro.
 Kinghorn was instrumental in the acquisition of Arapahoe Metropolitan Park District, the merging of the two park districts and the acquisition of 80 acres of new parkland.
 Kinghorn also led the City Council to take the unpopular step of linking Littleton's water system to Denver.
 He negotiated a contract with the Denver Water Board which gave Littleton advantages enjoyed by no other user of Denver water.
 An assured water supply was one factor which led Gates Rubber Company to locate its new plant in Littleton.

 With two years left in his term, Kinghorn chose to resign in time for the next elections in November 1969.
 Thomas Heaton, who had already served as mayor, was designated by the city council to take over for Kinghorn in the interim.